 2:05 Learn how the Sunset Strip Hollywood glamour of the 30s, 40s, and 50s faded and was replaced by the counterculture movement and the electrification of rock n' roll.

-6:30 Find out which bands that defined the late-1960s Sunset Strip renaissance and created the culture shift that drew the music scene to L.A. from New York.
+6:30 Find out which bands defined the late-1960s Sunset Strip renaissance and created the culture shift that drew the music scene to L.A. from New York.

 9:32 The city of Los Angeles started to crack down on the burgeoning music and countercultural scene on the strip and tried to designate the area as a financial district.